 Artificial intelligence and native advertising are two of the biggest topics currently dominating the content marketing world.
-Marketing Artificial Intelligence Institute (MAII) founder Paul Roetzer sat down with Chad Pollitt (LinkedIn), author of the Native Advertising Manifesto, to discuss the state of these fields, marketer to marketer.
+Marketing Artificial Intelligence Institute (MAII) founder Paul Roetzer sat down with Chad Pollitt (LinkedIn), author of the Native Advertising Manifesto, to discuss AI in advertising, marketer to marketer.

 IBM Watson, sponsored content, influencer marketing and more, these two marketers covered it all.
 The full recording of their conversation, “A Journey Through Native Advertising to Artificial Intelligence,” can be found here.
 We’ve pulled out the highlights below.